yihui/yihui.org/content/en/2018-01-30-ian-lyttle.md

 1. It is rarer to see conference attendees prepare questions in advance.
 I think that is the most effective way to attend a conference.
 You have to seriously and actively think about what you want to get from the conference, otherwise it is easy to get lost in the huge amount of new information (and chaos).

 Because I was so impressed, I still clearly remember the question he asked me (about MathJax and Markdown) at the lunch table last year at the RStudio conference.
-I'm going to tell him a perfect answer about that question a few days later at rstudio::conf 2018 in San Diego, if he still cares about it.
+I'm going to tell him a perfect answer to that question a few days later at rstudio::conf 2018 in San Diego, if he still cares about it.